Redskins hire Brian Lafemina from NFL to lead business side

 “Brian is coming to Washington with fresh thinking and big ideas to implement, and I have full confidence that with Brian’s addition and with Bruce Allen continuing as team president, the Redskins’ success will continue to grow, both on and off the field.”

+The team still employs Dennis Greene, who has held the title of president of business operations since 2007 and will now report to Lafemina, according to a team spokesman.
+Lafemina will oversee all business operations, while Greene will focus on hospitality and suites.

+Greene was one of two team executives named in a recent New York Times story that said he reportedly attended an event at a night club where five Redskins cheerleaders said cheerleaders were forced to serve as dates for male suite holders and sponsors.

-The hire was a year in the making after Snyder first tried to lure Lafemina from the league offices.
+Lafemina’s hire was a year in the making after Snyder first tried to lure him from the league offices.
 He previously held multiple positions over a 22-year span with the Madison Square Garden Company, finishing as senior vice president of Madison Square Garden Sports.

-Another person close to the situation said the Redskins’ interest in Lafemina had been longstanding.
+Another person close to the situation said the Redskins’ interest in Lafemina had been long-standing.

 “They’ve been trying to get him for a long time,” that person said.